montaef/garmin-web/README.md

     1. Go to Settings | GitHub Pages
     1. Select **master branch /docs folder* in the **Source** dropdown
     1. Navigate to https://montaef.github.io/garmin-web/test.htm on a web browser
+1. Since GitHub pages can't do x-www-form-urlencoded for garmin makeWebRequest, create a db.json file for https://my-json-server.typicode.com/ instead! typicode was used in original SDK example.
+1. access fake JSON object at https://my-json-server.typicode.com/montaef/garmin-web/montaef

 1. Congratulations, all done for now

-Next update test.htm with another sample response